Posted on 24.8.16 by Tasoula Addison

 - Friends, including those who may have helped care for you during your lifetime

 - Partners (unmarried or not in a civil partnership)- the intestacy rules do not recognise “common law” partners

 - Relations via marriage

-You may consider these people as your family, but if you die intestate they will not inherit any of your estate, no matter what your intentions were.
+You may consider these people like your family, but if you die intestate they will not inherit any of your estates, no matter what your intentions were.

 I have no will and no surviving blood relatives or descendants, what will happen to my estate?

 Without a will in this scenario, your entire estate would go to the Crown (the government), or if the assets are located in Cornwall or Lancashire then to the Duchy of Cornwall and the Duchy of Lancaster respectively.

 There is no simple answer because this is such a complex area and there are other laws that can apply in certain scenario’s.
 You should seek legal advice if you need assistance within this area.

 To make sure that your estate is handled exactly the way you want and is not left down to intestacy is simple; just make sure you have a binding will in place before you die.
 You can do this at any point in your life, and the process is often much simpler than you think.